-Program newsletters, required advising forms, and other communiqués throughout the year are sent via email by the program coordinator.
-University policy recognizes e-mail as an official form of communication; thus, most information will be disseminated electronically and NOT through the U.S. mail.
+Program announcements and requirements, job opportunities, professional development opportunities, and other communiqués throughout the year are sent via email by the program coordinator.
+University policy recognizes e-mail as an official form of communication; thus, most information is disseminated electronically and NOT through the U.S. mail.
 Candidates are responsible for checking their e-mail regularly and informing the program coordinator regarding changes to their e-mail address.
 Individual instructor course announcements and notifications are typically sent through BeachBoard and thus, are sent to the email address listed on MyCSULB.
 It is the candidate's responsibility to ensure that the contact information on MyCSULB is current.
 Candidates are eligible for, but are not required to have, a CSULB email account.
 In addition, it is important that the Graduate Studies Office (ED1-7) and the Credential Office (ED1-42) have your current email and mailing addresses.
-If you move, alert University Admissions, College of Education Graduate Studies Office, and Credential Office.
+If you move, alert University Admissions, College of Education Graduate Studies Office, and the Credential Office.